72 Years Strong: ROK-US Alliance honored at symposium and dinner reception

-Participants pose for a group photo at the Association of Korea-America Alliance’s symposium and dinner reception to commemorate the 72nd anniversary of the ROK-US Alliance in Cheonan City, Dec.
+CHEONAN CITY, South Korea — U.S. military and Republic of Korea soldiers, city officials and community members gathered for a symposium and dinner reception to commemorate the 72nd anniversary of the ROK-US Alliance, highlighting more than seven decades of shared sacrifice, strategic cooperation and unwavering commitment to regional security, Dec.
 11, 2025.

+“Today, we celebrate the 72nd anniversary of the Republic of Korea-United States Alliance,” said U.S. Army Col. Kristin Steinbrecher, commander of U.S. Army Garrison Humphreys.
+“An alliance that continues to stand as a cornerstone of peace, stability and prosperity on the Korean Peninsula and throughout the Indo-Pacific region.”

+Hosted by the Association of Korea-America Alliance, the event marked the culmination of a year filled with cultural exchanges, academic forums and volunteer initiatives.
+Events such as the Korean Cultural Experience and strawberry picking, the Cheonan K-Culture Festival, the Cultural Experience at Sonobell Water Park and more proved to be great ways of bringing American service members and their families together with Korean citizens to enjoy local traditions and strengthen the bonds between allied nations.

 |Date Taken: